MobiDataLab/mdl-anonymizer/README.md

 Following subsections illustrate their usage.

 ### CLI
-The developed package provides a command line interface (CLI) that allows users anonymizing a mobility dataset, performing an analysis in a private-way and compute some utility and privacy measures measures over both the original and the anonymized datasets in a straightforward way.
+The developed package provides a command line interface (CLI) that allows users to anonymize a mobility dataset, to perform an analysis in a private-way and to compute some utility and privacy measures over both the original and the anonymized datasets in a straightforward way.
 ```
 python -m mob_data_anonymizer
 ```